Ready to use mycelium (40L/4 bags)

 You need a mold of the object you want to grow, 70% alcohol to clean surfaces, Mycelium and Latex gloves.

-Sterilise all tools and surfaces with alcohol (the mold, gloves, tools to apply the mycelium in the mold)
+Sterilise all tools and surfaces with alcohol (the mold, gloves and the tools to apply the mycelium in the mold)

 Crumble the mycelium, put it in the mold and press slightly.